Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 You can use the navegante® occasional card and zap/pay-as-you-go even on the old trams and historic funiculars

-2. Travel back in time and learn about the early history of the city
+2. Travel back in time and unearth the city’s early history

 Lisbon has been around for several millennia.
 That’s right.
 You won’t see it as you wander the city centre today, as almost all the buildings were built after 1755.
 Why?
-On 1 November 1755, the city was nearly destroyed by a massive earthquake, followed by a tsunami and fires that lasted for weeks.
-A new town was built on top of the rubble, featuring a grid-like streetscape that can still be seen today.
+Because on 1 November 1755, the city was almost completely destroyed by a massive earthquake, followed by a tsunami and fires that lasted for weeks.
+A new town was built on top of the rubble, featuring the grid-like streetscape that can still be seen today.

-Hidden underneath the grand 18th-century buildings are the ruins not only of a Medieval city, a Moorish city, and a Roman city, but also remnants of a much older civilisation —2,500 years old.
-To dive into Lisbon’s early history, book yourself into one of the free tours that are held hourly (in English) by the Fundação Millennium BCP [Google Maps location] in Baixa.
+Hidden underneath the grand 18th-century buildings are the ruins not only of a Medieval city, a Moorish city and a Roman city, but also remnants of a much older civilisation – 2,500 years old in fact.
+To dive into Lisbon’s early history, book yourself into one of the free tours that are held hourly Mondays to Saturdays from 10:00 to 12:00 and from 14:00 to 17:00 (in English) by the Fundação Millennium BCP [Google Maps location] in Baixa.
 The tours (about 45 minutes long) take you through the archaeological excavations underneath the Millennium BCP building.
 Fascinating.

 Archaeological excavations under the Millenium BCP Building in Baixa showcase 2500 years of human settlement in Lisbon | Image courtesy of Paul Ryken